site banner

 The historicity of South Korean buildings, in this light, seems not that different to that of Japanese ones.
 Here are a couple of notable examples:

 Changdeokgung.
 This incredible Joseon palace was finished in 1412, but multiple wars and fires have resulted in a wildly differing age distribution among the structures of the palace.
 All of it was destroyed during the Imjin War in 1592, except Geumcheongyo Bridge which dates back to 1411.
 The palace was restored in 1609, and the oldest proper building (the Donhwamun Gate) can be traced back to this date.
-Other structures date from 1804 into the 20th century, though the reconstruction generally seems to have been fairly authentic.
-The secret garden, located north of the palace complex itself, is generally quite authentic - the buildings and gardens have sustained their original forms from around the end of the Joseon Dynasty.
+Other structures date from the 18th to the 20th century, though the reconstruction generally seems to have been fairly authentic.
+The secret garden, located north of the palace complex itself, is generally quite authentic - the buildings and gardens there have sustained their original forms from around the end of the Joseon Dynasty.

 Jongmyo Shrine.
 This is a Joseon-era Confucian shrine housing the spirit tablets of Joseon monarchs, initially built in 1394 but (unfortunately) burned down during the Imjin War.
 The spirit tablets were saved by hiding them in a commoner's house, and the current reconstruction dates all the way back to 1601.
 Note: This shrine is old enough that its reconstruction is as old as the aforementioned Ninomaru Palace in Japan.